Turkeybeard

 Range in New Jersey: Middle district and Coastal strip.

-Heritage ranking if any S3
+Heritage ranking, if any: S3

-Stone lists as "common" on the salt marshes of the coast from Spring Lake southward, and locally along Delaware Bay and the lower Delaware River, also on tidewater streams some distance from the shore.
 "A peculiar plant, usually growing with sedges, grasses and other vegetation, its large compound umbels of bluish heads and spiny involucres presenting a peculiar misty appearance at a distance against the dark green of the salt meadows."

 Note that this species, considered common in Stone's time, is now a species of concern (S3).
 Sometimes confused with a similar species, Eryngium yuccifolium, but the habitat is different (aquatic vs. drier habitat).
 Furthermore, the leaf venation in E. aquaticum is not parallel to the mid-rib and the flowerhead bracts are divided into three parts.
+Eryngion = classical name for some prickly plant; aquaticum = aquatic